oguzhan-yilmaz/karpenter-eks-vpc-secondary-cidr/docs/eksdemo-secondary-cidr-and-cni-custom-netwoking/README.md

-# EKS Custom Newtworking w/ VPC Secondary CIDR Demo
+# Demo: EKS Custom Networking w/ VPC Secondary CIDR block

 - This configuration **keeps nodes and pods IP addresses in the different CIDR blocks**.
 - AWS VPCs has a default CIDR block, and you can add a secondary CIDR block to the VPC.